lis05/MoLa/idea/MoLa.md

 Structures:
 1. Objects stack (arguments stack).
-Contains objects that are indended to be used as arugments in the instructions.
+Contains objects that are intended to be used as arugments in the instructions.
 2. A stack of registered error handlers.
 Each handler (a catch block) is a tuple of:
     - error code.
     - absolute offset (of the catch block) to where the program has to jump.